proycon/flat/README.rst

 * Supports FoLiA Set Definitions to display label sets.
 Sets are not predefined in FoLiA and anybody can create their own.
 * Supports Token Annotation and Span Annotation
+* Simple metadata editor for editing/adding arbitrary metadata to a document

 ============================================
 Architecture